muuki88/config4cli/src/site/markdown/index.md

 ## Conversion options

-Currently theres only one conversion strategy.
+Currently there is only one conversion strategy.

 ### non-arg options